vdaburon/jmeter-elastic-apm/README.md

 </pre>

 ## Version
+Version 1.4 2025-01-14, Default property "param_apm_prefix" is now empty by default because you can't remove it with empty value but easily add no empty value e.g: -Jparam_apm_prefix=TR_

-Version 1.3 change method name ELK to ELASTIC et file name tp extract_udv_elastic_under_testplan.jmx
+Version 1.3 2024-02-01, Change method name ELK to ELASTIC et file name tp extract_udv_elastic_under_testplan.jmx

-Version 1.2 change globally ELK to ELASTIC
+Version 1.2 2024-01-30, Change globally ELK to ELASTIC

-Version 1.1 correct the class name in the uber jar and correct REMOVE result
+Version 1.1, 2024-01-10, Correct the class name in the uber jar and correct REMOVE result

-Version 1.0 first version of this tool.
+Version 1.0, first version of this tool.